 This will expose the pin that holds the brake pads in place.
 The pin has a small cotter key holding it in the caliper assembly; remove the cotter key with needle nose pliers and push the pin out of the caliper assembly.

 Make careful note of how the brake pads fit into the caliper assembly and work them out.
 Again, force is not necessary; they should come out with just a little jiggling and twisting.
 Blow out any brake pad dust in the caliper and clean the rotor if need be.

 Insert the new brake pads into the assembly.
 Press the pin through the assembly, both brake pads, and into the assembly on the other side.
 Lightly tapping with a screwdriver or other small tool will facilitate the pin installation.

 Holding the new pads as far apart as possible, slide the caliper back over the brake rotor and replace the two bolts that hold it in place.

 Repeat the process on the other side of the front wheel.

 Changing the Rear Brake Pads

-With the cover off the cotter key and pins are exposed.
-This time there are two pins, but one double sided cotter key is used to hold both of them in place.
+With the cover removed from the cotter key and pins are exposed.
+This time there are two pins, but one double-sided cotter key is used to hold both of them in place.
 Remove the cotter key.
 There are two wire hold downs on the pads themselves, with the wire being held behind the pins and thus having a small amount of spring tension on them.
 Take careful note of just how these hold downs are placed and carefully remove the pins.
-They once again slide straight out, but the hold downs will try to fly out when the tension is removed from them.
+They once again slide straight out, but the hold-downs will try to fly out when the tension is removed from them.

-Slide the old pads out, being careful not do disturb the hold down wires.
+Slide the old pads out, being careful not to disturb the hold-down wires.
 Place the wires on the new pads and insert them into the caliper.

 Twist the pins so that the double cotter key can engage both of them and re-insert the cotter key.
 Snap the cover back onto the caliper assembly and remount the assembly onto the rotor.